yalin-liu/cloudserver381-2024/lab01/README.md

 ```
 $ npm install npm@latest
 ```
-- Run the server app in local machine.
+- Run the server app on the local machine.
 ```
 $ npm start
 ```
-- Test your app by sending to it a HTTP `GET` request.
+- Test your app by sending an HTTP `GET` request.
 - Open "http://localhost:8099" in your web browser.

-# Other Useful Commands.
+# Other Useful commands
 [Switch branches of a git repository from master to main and reploy the app](https://help.heroku.com/O0EXQZTA/how-do-i-switch-branches-from-master-to-main).
 ```
 $ git checkout -b main